The note is written before the shift ends.

 Open the app, see tonight's assignment.

 Maria pulls out her phone at the hallway cart.
-CareTrace opens to her patient list for the shift, preloaded with the residents she is covering.
+CareTrace opens to her resident list for the shift, preloaded with the residents she is covering.
 The mic is one tap from every row.
 In two-party consent states, the posted resident notice is confirmed on the lock screen before a microphone ever opens.

 - 21:42